prodriguezdefino/vagrant-env-spark-cluster/README.md

 ```
 this will calculate an approximation of Pi (the old "throwing darts calculus" example), to improve the result increase NUM_SAMPLES variable.

-If everything went smoot we are good to go.
-We can continue testing the environment with the CSV stuff in the [standalone environment project](https://github.com/prodriguezdefino/vagrant-env-spark-standalone).
+If everything went okay we are good to go.
+We can continue testing the environment with the CSV stuff as seen in the [standalone environment project](https://github.com/prodriguezdefino/vagrant-env-spark-standalone).

 ## Launching multiple workers